ernestocisnero/portfolio/src/pages/privacy/launchTrackPolicy.md

 Displaying launch schedules and countdowns

 No data is used for marketing, tracking, analytics, or user profiling.

+LaunchTrack does not collect any personal information from users.
+All ads served in the app are non-personalized.

 ### 4. Third-Party Services